News & Events

 New DFG Network "Voices & Agencies: America and the Atlantic, 1600-1865"

-The DFG has funded the UDE-based Network on early American literature "Voices & Agencies: America and the Atlantic, 1600-1865," conceptualized by Elena Furlanetto (UDE) and Ilka Brasch (Leibniz University Hannover).
-The Network will bring together a group of European and American scholars for a series of five workshops and one final conference in the course of three years (2021-2024).
+"Voices & Agencies: America and the Atlantic, 1600-1865" is a UDE-based Network on early American literature, conceptualized by Elena Furlanetto (UDE) and Ilka Brasch (Leibniz University Hannover).
+The Network, funded by the DFG, brings together a group of European and American scholars for a series of five workshops and one final conference in the course of three years (2021-2024).
 The projects involved are anchored around a North American focus but include a larger Atlantic space, interlocking theories of Postcolonial and American/transatlantic Studies.

 The five workshops and final conference engage with previously neglected authors, texts, and cultural phenomena, asking who is allowed to speak or be spoken to/of, hear or be heard, write or be written to/about, silence or remain silent, and what is not yet ready to be spoken.
 It aims to replace a static understanding of ‘in-dividual’ narrators with ‘dividual’ ones in order to reflect on forms of communal, multivocal, and marginal agency.
 The Network strives to formulate a "methodology of introspection" as a means to counteract the presentism and the violence that are often implicit in attempts to ‘give a voice’ to silenced actors of an archived past.

-More information on the Network's website and planned activities will follow soon!
-For more information, please contact email@example.com
+For more information on the Network's activities please contact firstname.lastname@example.org

 Friday, February 12, and Saturday, February 13, 2021, via Zoom